kkholst/mets/README.md

  plot(pfg,se=1)
 ```

-and we can get the influence functions of the baseline and regression coefficients at
+The influence functions of the baseline and regression coefficients at
-a specific time-point
+a specific time-point can be obtained

 ```{r}
 baseid <- IIDbaseline.recreg(gl1,time=2)